kachick/wait-other-jobs/README.md

 ## TODO

-* Configurable updating policy: Currently targetting only for patch verup.
-Below is the idea
+* Configurable updating policy: Below is the idea
   ```typescript
   // This is an examle to get updating info.
 However delegating to https://github.com/dependabot/fetch-metadata/f should be robust.
   //